teiniker/teiniker-lectures-python/libraries/flask/flask/README.md

 ## Setup

-Install and update using `pip3`:
+Install and update using `pip`:

 ```
-$ pip3 install Flask
+$ pip install Flask
 ```